teancake/Yangs-Coffee-Roaster/README.md

 # Yangs-Coffee-Roaster
-The shcematic and PCB design of the Yangs' coffee roaster.
+The shcematic and PCB design of the circuit board used in Yangs' Coffee Roaster.